PrinceNiyonshuti/Zatec-ReactJS-Project-1/README.md

     the coding style is used was line coding and error control and the standard of using safe ,secure and portable codes

-# 4. Your source code files plus the final (e.g. compiled) result that can be opened directly in a browser
+# 4. Your source code files plus the final result that can be opened directly in a browser

 [Link To Repository](https://github.com/PrinceNiyonshuti/Zatec-ReactJS-Project-1.git)